pizofreude/TheFEAMan/README.md

 ### Literature

-Lecture notes from various FEA Professors and third party sources.
+Lecture notes from various FEA Professors and materials from third party resources.

 ## Bibliography Recommendation: Methods and Applications